liesware/coherence/README.md

 ## Contact

-if I can help you in something just let me know, liesware 4t liesware d0t com , or if you want to contribute/improve, have a better idea , give an opinion, propose new features, please write me.
+liesware 4t liesware d0t com , only concise and well-reasoned feedback are welcome. please be critic with yourself before writing.